BinhKhuu/DotNET_LearningProjects/Authentication/CookieAndJWT_MainSolution/README.md

 # Project
-Learning about Cookie and Jwt Authentication and authorisation Project uses Cookie Authentication to protect static assets and JwtBearer Authorization on the api's SPA app is served from /dist folder
+* Learning about Cookie and Jwt Authentication and authorisation
+* Project uses Cookie Authentication to protect static assets and JwtBearer Authorization on the api's
+* SPA app is served from /dist folder
-Currently not configured for localhost proxying to SPA Uses MSAL to log user in and attach bearer token to http request
+* Currently not configured for localhost proxying to SPA
+* Uses MSAL to log user in and attach bearer token to http request

+## todo
+1. document angular setup with MSAL

 ## WebAPI packages